List of 90210 characters: Teddy Montgomery

-Played by Trevor Donovan in a recurring role in seasons two and four and a series regular in season 3, Teddy is a tennis player and son of famous actor Spence Montgomery.
+Played by Trevor Donovan in a recurring role in seasons two, four ane fifth and a series regular in season 3, Teddy is a tennis player and son of famous actor Spence Montgomery.
 He is introduced to the series as a womanizer, who causes Navid and Adrianna to break up early in season 2.
 Teddy later integrates with the group and forms a friendship and later relationship with Silver, as they both their similar stories of how their mothers have died, despite her originally disliking him.
 Teddy could be compared to Steve Sanders from the original 1990s series Beverly Hills, 90210.
 They both have very famous wealthy parents and have trouble dealing with that fact, along with both being egotistical womanizers.

 He originally moved back to Beverly Hills from prep school on the east coast as he said that he had taken the fall for his roommates' actions.
 In season 3, he reveals that he really left as he began to develop feelings for his roommate, Tripp.
 In season 3, Teddy struggles as he begins to realize he's gay, after failing to perform with women and a drunken one-night stand with Ian.
 At first, he intimidates and persecutes Ian for knowing his secret, but soon they begin to secretly date, and Teddy even comes out to his friends after a blackmailer threatens to expose their relationship.
 He then finds out it was Ian who was blackmailing him to force him out of the closet, and the two then break up.
 On a trip to Mexico, Teddy bumps into Tripp, his old roommate from boarding school and, after revealing he is gay as well, the two then have a one-night stand.
 When Teddy discovers that Tripp is still a player, and in an open relationship, Teddy realizes that he wants to enter into a serious relationship, and begins dating Marco.
 By the time of prom, he and Marco are an established couple, and after Teddy wins prom king he dances with Marco in front of his peers.

 By season 4, Teddy's role was Upped to a Main, as Trevor Donovan had been upgraded to Main status.
 He and Marco have broken up.
 Teddy has an on-off relationship with a fling he met on vacation, Shane, but they clash over their differing political beliefs.
 Silver and Teddy's close bond is tested when Silver inadvertently reveals his homosexuality to his family, jeopardizing his conservative uncle's political campaign.
-After being snubbed by his family, Teddy makes peace with Silver and moves to Washington D.C. with Shane.
+After being snubbed by his family, Teddy makes peace with Silver and moves to Washington, D.C., with Shane.
 He returns in the season 4 finale as Silver asks him to be the father of her child.